NUSTGIP25/222053127/README.txt

 8. Running the App:

-	1. To start the main map viewer: python RERA_DataViewer.py
+	1. To start the main map viewer, run this in your terminal: python RERA_DataViewer.py

-	2. To run the AHP suitability analysis: python AHP.py
+	2. To run the AHP suitability analysis, run this in your terminal: python AHP.py